Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Boambee East's median income is $47,447 and average income is $57,083.
-This is below the national averages of $52,390 (median) and $65,215 (average) for Rest of NSW.
-Using Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 are approximately $51,651 (median) and $62,141 (average).
-Census data shows household, family, and personal incomes in Boambee East rank modestly, between the 29th and 29th percentiles.
-Income brackets reveal that 34.1% of individuals earn between $1,500 - 2,999 annually, aligning with regional levels at 29.9%.
-Housing affordability pressures are severe, with only 82.4% of income remaining after housing costs, ranking at the 27th percentile.
+AreaSearch's latest postcode level ATO data for financial year ending June 30, 2023 shows median income in Boambee East is $47,447 and average income is $57,083.
+This contrasts with Regional NSW's median income of $52,390 and average income of $65,215 for the same period.
+Based on Wage Price Index growth of 8.86% since June 2023, estimated incomes as of September 2025 would be approximately $51,651 (median) and $62,141 (average).
+Census data indicates household, family, and personal incomes in Boambee East rank modestly, between the 29th and 29th percentiles.
+Income brackets show that 34.1% of individuals earn between $1,500 - $2,999 annually, aligning with regional levels at 29.9%.
+Housing affordability pressures are severe in Boambee East, with only 82.4% of income remaining after housing costs, ranking at the 27th percentile.

 Frequently Asked Questions - Income